behnam354/Story-Miner-UI/readme.md

 ```
 See the webpage at http://localhost:5000

-* To deploy on the server:
+* To test on a server:
 ```
 	python serve.py start | stop | restart
 ```